wang-nancy/Gripper-robot/README.md

 Static structural analysis of a 5-jaw radial gripper with central pushrod (slider-crank) actuation, in Ansys Mechanical 2026 R1.
-This is an in-progress study — preliminary results are reported below with their known limitations, and the full write-up is in [`FEA-process-documentation.pdf`](FEA-process-documentation.pdf).
+This is an in-progress study, preliminary results are reported below with their known limitations, and the full write-up is in [`FEA-process-documentation.pdf`](FEA-process-documentation.pdf).

 ## The mechanism